-His work has been the subject of solo exhibitions at various institutions including the Jeu de Paume, Paris, France (2016);CAPC, Bordeaux (2016) Museo Universitario de Arte Contemporaneo (MUAC), Mexico City, Mexico (2012); MoMA P.S.1, New York, USA (2012).
-His work has also been included in various group exhibitions in venues such as the Jewish Museum, New York, USA (2015), Musée d’Art Moderne de la Ville de Paris, France (2012 and 2011); San Francisco Art Institute, San Francisco, USA (2011); Laboral Centro de Arte, Gijon, Spain (2011); Palais des Beaux-Arts, Brussels, Belgim (2010).
-His work was also included in the 3rd Moscow Biennial of Young Artists, Russia; the 12th Istanbul Biennial, Turkey and the 8th Mercosul Biennial, Brazil.
+His work has been the subject of solo exhibitions at various institutions including the CAPC, Bordeaux, France (2016) Jeu de Paume, Paris, France (2016) Museo Universitario de Arte Contemporaneo (MUAC), Mexico City, Mexico (2012); MoMA P.S.1, New York, USA (2012); and the Luckman Gallery, Los Angeles, USA (2012).
+Group exhibitions where his work has been included have taken place in institutions such as the Renaissance Society in Chicago, USA (2018); Jewish Museum, New York, USA (2015), Musée d’Art Moderne de la Ville de Paris, France (2012 and 2011); San Francisco Art Institute, San Francisco, USA (2011); Laboral Centro de Arte, Gijon, Spain (2011); Palais des Beaux-Arts, Brussels, Belgium (2010).
+His work has also been featured in the 3rd Moscow Biennial of Young Artists, Russia; the 12th Istanbul Biennial, Turkey and the 8th Mercosul Biennial, Brazil, among others.

-His films have been screened in film festivals in Werkleitz, Germany; Marseille, France and Mexico City, Mexico.
+His films have been screened in numerous film festivals in Werkleitz, Germany; Marseille, France and Mexico City, Mexico.
 In 2015, Edgardo Aragón was part of the Jeu de Paume project “Inventing the Possible.
 Ephemeral Video Library”.